Our use of cookies

 • Parents apply to Staffordshire County Council.
 Successful applications will receive a confirmation code that you must give to your childcare provider.

-• Working Parent Entitlements – for 2 year olds and includes the extra 15 hours for 3 and 4 year olds.
+• Working Parent Entitlements – for children from 9-months to 4 years and includes the extra 15 hours for 3 and 4 year olds.

 • Parents must meet the criteria and apply via the government website Childcare Choices.
 Parents who receive a code must present this to their childcare provider so it can be validated.